 Before 2020, if therapists were interested at all in telehealth, it was typically so that they could accommodate clients with mobility issues or tricky schedules, or to supplement their own practices by offering evening or weekend hours without needing to upend their commuting schedules.
 But the pandemic forced nearly everyone in the field to at least start experimenting with email, video calls, and online calendar apps.

 Kristen Souza is a licensed mental health counselor who helps onboard therapists onto Choosing Therapy, a platform founded in January 2020 to manage the business end of mental-health practices.
-“Nearly every therapist I onboard these days views teletherapy as an essential part of their practice and an important part of increasing the accessibility of quality mental healthcare,” she says.
+“Nearly every therapist I onboard these days views teletherapy as an essential part of their practice and an important part of increasing the accessibility of quality remote mental health care,” she says.

 Many therapists first developing a remote practice run into the same kinds of problems faced by people in any field when they shift to remote work, she notes. “[T]here’s new software to learn, all communication is happening through email so emails are piling up, wrangling calendars and appointments [feels like] a full-time job, and it seems like everything you do is triggering an alert or pinging a reminder.
 It’s a lot and can be overwhelming,” she says.